Adaptive Multilevel Newton: A Quadratically Convergent Optimization Method: Low-rank Multilevel Newton Methods

-In other words, the matrix of eigenvalues of $\w{Q}_{h,k}^{-1}$ has the form $ \w{\Sigma}^{-1}_n := \operatorname{diag} \left(1/\sigma_1, 1/\sigma_2, \ldots, 1/\sigma_N, 1/\sigma_{N+1}, \ldots, 1/\sigma_{N+1} \right). $ Then, $ \hat{\w{d}}_{h,k} = - \w{Q}_{h,k}^{-1} \nabla f(\w{x}_{k})$ is a descent direction.
+where $\w{U}_{k, N}$ and $\w{\Sigma}_{k, N}$ are the matrices of eigenvectors and eigenvalues obtained by the T-SVD process at $\w{x}_{k}$, respectively.
+Thus, by definition, the eigenvalues of $\w{Q}_{h,k}^{-1}$ have the form $\operatorname{diag} \left(1/\sigma_{k,1 }, \ldots, 1/\sigma_{k, N}, 1/\sigma_{k, N+1}, \ldots, 1/\sigma_{k, N+1} \right). $ Then, $ \hat{\w{d}}_{h,k} = - \w{Q}_{h,k}^{-1} \nabla f(\w{x}_{k})$ is a descent direction.
 As a result, for convex (stronlgy or self-concordant) problems, this approach is efficient when the valuable second-order information is concentrated on the first, say $N$, eigenvalues.
 In particular, eigenvalues of large magnitude correspond to more informative directions since in these directions the objective function has a large curvature, whereas for eigenvalues that are close to zero the curvature becomes almost flat.
 Therefore, by employing \eqref{svd Q} in the computation of the search direction \eqref{coarse direction d_h} we aim to determine the subspace spanned by the dominant eigenvectors associated with the largest eigenvalues, which are those that yield the fast convergence rate of the Newton method.
-Such problem structures are typical in machine learning problem \cite{berahas2017investigation}, e.g., the Hessian matrix is (nearly) low-rank and/or there is a big gap between the $\sigma_N$ and $\sigma_{N+1}$ eigenvalues.
+Such problem structures are typical in machine learning problem \citep{berahas2017investigation}, e.g., the Hessian matrix is (nearly) low-rank and/or there is a big gap between the $\sigma_N$ and $\sigma_{N+1}$ eigenvalues.
 In the convergence analysis, we make use of the Newton decrement, which is given by,